mbbroberg/mbbroberg.github.io/README.md

 ## Notes to self 📝

-- Keep the theme updated wih `git submodule update --remote --merge`
+- Keep the theme updated wih `git submodule update --remote --merge`... but I forked it to make some customizations.
+- Publish a new version by running
+- Using `bundle` logic in Hugo allows me to store imagaes with the post and address it as the same namespace.

 ### What's in the box? 📦